TAXIIProject/taxiiproject.github.io/about/index.md

 ## TAXII Community
-TAXII has been transitioned to OASIS!
+TAXII has been transitioned to OASIS.
 See the [Community](http://taxiiproject.github.io/community/) page for more information.
 A few shortcuts:
 - [OASIS Technical Committee](https://www.oasis-open.org/committees/cti) — where TAXII development happens.
 - [Mailing Lists](http://taxiiproject.github.io/community/#discussion-lists-amp-archives) — stay up to date on development and usage.